Embird Embroidery Software

 E

-Sample Parameters: Width, Length, Minimum Length, Transformation necessary to Project the sample along the outline.
+Sample Parameters: Define the Width, Length, Minimum Length, and the Projection method used to align the sample.

 F